 Trust me, all these things help in a classroom setting.
 They’ll also set kids up to be better learners in other subjects and as they read more physical books.

-I’m a firm believer that they increase social skills and communication skills too!
+Aside from the benefits listed above, I’m a firm believer that kids audiobooks increase social skills and communication skills too!
 There’s nothing like overhearing your child speak like a narrator with perfect syntax while they play with their toys!
 My son speaks like an adult and has made so many deeper relationships because of his language skills.

 Okay, hopefully, I’ve helped sell you on the why audiobooks for kids and daily listening is so important.
 But now, let’s talk about the how.